-In this article, we take a closer look at this trailer brake warning.
-We also give you a few suggestions that will help you remove the warning from your dashboard.
+In this article, I’ll take a closer look at this trailer brake warning.
+I will also give you a few suggestions that will help you remove the warning from your dashboard.

 What Does the Service Trailer Brake System Message Mean?

 The Service Trailer Brake System message tells us that there’s been a disengagement of the trailer brake system because of wiring or other malfunction.
-The trailer being towed may not have an adequate power supply, thereby, the brake system is hindered.
+The trailer being towed may not have an adequate power supply, thereby hindering the brake system.

 Aside from the warning, there could be other symptoms.
 You may notice trouble stopping the trailer because of the malfunction.
 There could also be strange noises when you brake.
 Without the right amount of power, there could also be trouble with the lights and electronic equipment on the trailer.